 Please note: These maps do not include the Recreation Trail in Franconia Notch (the map defaults to I-93, we will NOT be riding on the interstate).
 Also, the mileage does not add up to 100 because of the trail.

 The route will be marked with red and white signs.
-You will be provided with turn by turn directions, or feel free to download them here:
+You will be provided with turn by turn directions on event day.

 Obviously, gearing recommendations depend on the individual rider.
 Recreational riders will want standard road triple cranks.
 Stronger riders should do well with 39×27 or 39×25 double crank gearing.